Welcome to my personal website...

-You're likely here because you know me, are a friend, or might be looking for a substitute organist or someone to help you make decisions about a new instrument.
+You're probably here because you know me, are a friend, or are looking for a substitute organist.
+You might also be someone looking for someone to help you make decisions about or consult on the design of a new instrument.
 All of these are well within my core competencies.

 I completed my full-time career as church musician and organist on Christmas Eve, 2016.
 Fifty years of playing every Sunday morning, mid-week choir rehearsals, and frequent weddings and funerals with few Sundays away was enough!
 So I decided to continue using my skills, but with the option of saying "No" occasionally and sitting with my wife during a worship service.